feugy/tabulous/README.md

 Once authenticated, you'll have access to the catalog (Chess, Klondike, Draughts...), and you can start new games.

-The game 3D engine lets you handle cards, die, pawns, tokens, boards... as you would do in real life.
+The game 3D engine lets you handle cards, dice, pawns, tokens, boards... as you would do in real life.

 Each game comes with a rule book, but the rules are not enforced, and you are free to apply yours.